Holidays, New Mexico, Wine, Wine Pairing

 I have a large family so I can justify buying a case or two of wine for the holidays, but for my readers who enjoy a glass of wine every now and then throughout the holidays, but don’t want to keep a lot around, I recommend keeping your offering to a red, a white, and a sparkling.
 For red, have a Merlot on hand, it will pair nicely with most of the bolder, chocolate cookies.
 Riesling is so versatile, that it never hurts to have one ready to go.
 I recommend an off-dry Riesling for maximum versatility.
 Chardonnay is is also a great, versatile option but try to get one somewhere between a California style and Chablis style (minimal oak, minimal malolactic).
 For sparkling wine, go just a hint sweet.
 A Brut that may have a hint of sweetness or a Sec.
 I wouldn’t go full out sweet on my sparkling wine if I’m going for versatility.

 If you want your wine to last longer, make sure you keep it in the refrigerator.
 I would also highly suggest that you invest in a VacuVin wine preserver.
 You can get them from Amazon, Walmart, and any number of places for under $20.
 (Note: They don’t pay me to say that.
 I just really like using mine when there is half a bottle or less that I want to hold over for another day or so.)
+On the rare occasion that I’m only pouring one glass, I love my Coravin Wine Preserver.
+(Again, they should pay me for the plug, but don’t).

-I really want to thank all of you for reading Wine of Enchantment.
-I love talking about all things wine in general and New Mexico wine specifically.
 I’m looking forward to the holidays and the start of a promising New Year.
 I pray that all of you have a very blessed Christmas surrounded by those you love and that you holidays will be filled with inner peace, joyful laughter, and great wine!

-If you have time over the holidays, grab a glass of your favorite wine and check out my ARCHIVE for posts you may have missed.
+Takes some time over the holidays, grab a glass of your favorite wine and check out my ARCHIVE for posts you may have missed.
 Merry Christmas!

 Until next time….